 Other than the abundant nature, the culture of Okinawa is also very interesting.
 Its culture is quite different from other prefectures in Japan.
-As Okinawa is very close to Taiwan and China, Japanese, Taiwanese and Chinese cultures have mixed together here and have resulted in Okinawa’s unique culture.
+As Okinawa is very close to Taiwan and China, the Japanese, Taiwanese and Chinese cultures have mixed together here and have resulted in Okinawa’s unique culture.
 In this article, we introduce you some places you must visit in Okinawa.
-Due to these places you will be able to enjoy the nature and Okinawa its unique culture
+When visiting these places you will be able to enjoy the nature and Okinawa its unique culture!

 Churaumi Aquarium is the biggest aquarium in Japan and the second biggest in the world.
 Here you can see animals living in and/or around the Okinawa sea.
 “Chura” derives from Okinawa’s dialect which means beautiful while “umi” means sea in Japanese.
 Thus, this aquarium is exhibiting the beautiful sea of Okinawa.

 Animals that can be seen here include whale sharks and manta rays swim in a massive 7,500m3 water tank, the most popular and famous attraction in the aquarium.
 It is located in the Ocean Expo Park where you can also visit the Oceanic Culture Museum, a botanical garden (the Tropical Dream Center), the Native Okinawan Village and Omoro Arboretum as well as the Emerald Beach.

 Okinawa Churaumi Aquarium

 8.30am – 7pm

 Admission fee ¥1,310

 Shurijo Castle – destroyed by fire in 2019